unicode-org/cldr/tools/java/readme.txt

 The directory structure is:
 [./org/unicode/cldr..]
-icu	Tools for generating ICU-format data from CLDR posix	Tools for generating POSIX-format data from CLDR test	Test tools for CLDR tool	Tools for manipulating CLDR files util	Utilities for handling CLDR files
+icu  	Tools for generating ICU-format data from CLDR posix	Tools for generating POSIX-format data from CLDR test	Test tools for CLDR tool	Tools for manipulating CLDR files util	Utilities for handling CLDR files ooo 	OpenOffice.org tools for :
+			- Converting OpenOffice.org format to LDML
+			- CLDR data to OpenOffice.org format
+			- Comparing OpenOffice.org data

 [web is not listed and not documented]
 Each one of these should have a readme.txt
-[none has a readme]
+[none has a readme, except ooo]

 When you run any of the tools, you probably want to set up a DTD cache; that will speed things up.
 Include the following environment variable to do that.